 Let me say this so no one will misconstrue what I am saying.
-If you know your adult child is being abused, by all means step in.
-I have a fourteen year old daughter.
+If you know your adult child is being abused, by all means, step in.
+I have a 14-year-old daughter.
 When she becomes an adult she will be free to date and marry whomever she wishes with no unsolicited input from me.
 However, if her boyfriend and/or husband of choice manhandles her, I am getting involved for her safety.
 So I am not saying to overlook extremes.
 I am saying to let your adult children be adults.

 I hope this has been informative.
 Please look for my other posts about relationships.